FRC1466/.github/README.md

 # Webb Robotics

-This is the Github for FRC Team 1466: Webb Robotics.
+This is the Github for all the three Webb Robotics Teams.